My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 bluestone wales resort cottage holiday review twixmas kingdom of the elves

-I took Bella on her own to the Christmas Lantern Workshop as I thought Reuben at age three might be a little too young.
-Bella is six and she absolutely loves crafts!
 Using pieces of willow and bending them (and fixing them with lots of tape, of course), Bella made her very own willow lantern.

-We went outside to collect pieces of foliage from the trees and ground to decorate the lantern by twisting them into the woven willow.
-To finish it off Bella was given some fairy lights with a battery pack to wrap around the lantern.
-It looked amazing and Bella had a great time creating her lantern and enjoying a craft for one hour.
+To finish it off, Bella was given some fairy lights with a battery pack to wrap around the lantern.
+It looked amazing, and Bella had a great time creating her lantern and enjoying a craft for one hour.

-I’ll definitely book a craft or two if we come again as Bella loves crafts and even Reuben might be old enough to be interested in crafts next time.
+I’ll definitely book a craft or two if we come again, as Bella loves crafts, and even Reuben might be old enough to be interested in crafts next time.

 Click here to check availability for Bluestone in Wales!